webpro-nl/knip/packages/docs/src/content/docs/overview/configuration.md

 ## Location

-This is where Knip looks for a configuration file:
+By default, Knip will look for a configuration file with the following names:

 - `knip.json`
 - `knip.jsonc`